Court voids last conviction of Kansas researcher in case that started as Chinese espionage probe

 Feng "Franklin" Tao was convicted in April 2022 of three counts of wire fraud and one count of making a materially false statement.
 U.S. District Judge Julie Robinson threw out the wire fraud convictions a few months later but let the false statement conviction stand.
 She later sentenced him to time served.

-But the 10th U.S. Circuit Court of Appeals in Kansas City, Missouri, on Thursday ruled that the government failed to provide sufficient evidence that Tao's failure to disclose his potential conflict of interest actually mattered, and it directed the lower court to acquit him of that sole remaining count.
+But the 10th U.S. Circuit Court of Appeals in Denver on Thursday ruled that the government failed to provide sufficient evidence that Tao's failure to disclose his potential conflict of interest actually mattered, and it directed the lower court to acquit him of that sole remaining count.

 The case against Tao was part of the Trump administration's China Initiative, which started in 2018 to thwart what the Justice Department said was the transfer of original ideas and intellectual property from U.S. universities to the Chinese government.
 The department ended the program amid public criticism and several failed prosecutions.

-Note: This story was first published July 13, 2024.
-It was updated July 15, 2024, to correct where the 10th U.S. Circuit Court of Appeals is based.
-It is based in Denver, not Kansas City, Missouri.